 OPC Server for Modbus

-With its intuitive and graphical user interface, OPC Server for Modbus allows you to set up reliable Modbus connections and configure OPC tags.
-OPC DA client applications such as Historians, HMIs, and SCADA systems can then easily interface with the OPC Server for Modbus and exchange real-time data with multiple devices such as RTUs, DCSs, PLCs and other Modbus devices at the same time.
+The Modbus OPC Server provides an intuitive user interface to configure reliable Modbus connections and OPC tags.
+Then, OPC DA clients such as Historians, HMI, and SCADA can easily connect to the OPC Server and exchange real-time data with multiple devices.

-The OPC Server for Modbus has been successfully compliance tested with the OPC DA standard specification.
+Moreover, this OPC Server has been successfully compliance tested with the OPC DA standard specification.